codacy/docs/docs/repositories/files.md

     -   **The file has an extension that is not on the list of supported extensions**

         Codacy has a [list of file extensions](../repositories-configure/file-extensions.md) associated with each language.
-Codacy doesn't display files with extensions that aren't associated with a language.
+Codacy doesn't analyze or display files with extensions that aren't associated with a language.

     -   **The file might be too big**

-        Codacy only displays files up to 150 KB.
-See <!--TODO Add link--> for more information.
+        Codacy doesn't analyze or display files that are over a certain size.
+[Read more details](../faq/troubleshooting/why-is-my-file-over-150-kb-missing.md) for informatio on how to overcome this limit.

 ## File details